 How can my business get this discount?

-Why is Culture Amp providing this Black and Indigenous-owned businesses and not businesses owned by other historically marginalized or underrepresented groups?
+Why is Culture Amp providing this discount to Black and Indigenous-owned businesses – and not businesses owned by other historically marginalized or underrepresented groups?